MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/element-match-path.md

 ---
-title: "ElementMatchPath in Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "ElementMatchPath in Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
 description: "<ElementMatchPath> tag uses a sequence of HTML tags delimited by forward slashes.
 This topic describes how <ElementMatchPath> works. " ms.custom:
   - dyn365-USD